bedoshi/angular_learning/README.md

 - `app.component.html` is only displaying some image and text. this html file is... not good for learning Angular.
 - `app.component.ts` is constructed with 3 parts.
     - Loading module, it's for using `Component` from `@angular/core`.
-    - `@Component` decorator. this is simple code.
+    - `@Component` decorator.
+This is simple code.
-        - selector : this is for writing component name in HTML.
+        - selector : This is for writing component name in HTML.
 In this file, `app-root` is written here.
 So this component is used in `index.html` with `<app-root>`.
-        - templateUrl : this is telling the file path for using as display html template file.
+        - templateUrl : This is telling the file path for using as display html template file.
-        - styleUrls : this is telling style sheet files.
+        - styleUrls : This is telling style sheet files.
-        - well... `@Component` is telling some file of template html, style sheet and writing component as html tag.
+        - Well... `@Component` is telling some file of template html, style sheet and writing component as html tag.
     - Definition of `AppComponent` class
-        - this is simple class what has only `title` property.
+        - This is simple class what has only `title` property.
         - `export` before class name is for importing this component from other file. this is like below.
             ```
             class SampleClass {